 The Landings Association (TLA), the property owner’s association for The Landings and geothinQ customers since 2014, needed a way to survey property damage in the wake of the storm.
 “Tracking and categorizing property damage was incredibly time sensitive,” says Community Development Manager Preston Parfitt. “geothinQ allowed us to utilize our lot layer to track the level of damage on each property in real time.”

-To respect the privacy and sensitivities of residents who were shocked at the destruction caused by a seemingly minor storm, TLA used geothinQ on iPads to sweep the hardest hit areas of the community and identify the private properties which received structural damage as a result of Tropical Storm Hermine and the associated tornado.
+To respect the privacy and sensitivities of residents who were shocked at the destruction caused by a seemingly minor storm, TLA used geothinQ’s mobile data collection capabilities on iPads to sweep the hardest hit areas of the community and identify the private properties which received structural damage as a result of Tropical Storm Hermine and the associated tornado.
 TLA issued restoration permits for construction efforts to each resident while updating individual features (private lots in this case) on geothinQ.
-“Once we returned to the office, we observed the patterns of damage including an almost mirror image of an estimated tornado path by the National Weather Service.”
+“Once we returned to the office, we observed the patterns of property damage including an almost mirror image of an estimated tornado path by the National Weather Service.”
 Parfitt said.

-Employing geothinQ to track the damage of Tropical Storm Hermine allowed TLA to collect important data and revisit it throughout the reconstruction process in a centralized location.
-TLA charted the status of homes that received restoration permits the morning of the storm throughout the reconstruction process which ranged from a few days to an entire year.
+Employing geothinQ to track the damage of Tropical Storm Hermine allowed TLA to collect important property data and revisit it throughout the reconstruction process with geothinQ’s centralized data visualization platform.
+TLA charted the status of homes that received restoration permits the morning of the storm throughout the reconstruction process which ranged from a few days to an entire year using geothinQ’s data storage and input functions.

 For TLA and the greater Savannah area, Tropical Storm Hermine served as a dress rehearsal for what has since been called Savannah’s storm of a century, Hurricane Matthew which touched down in Savannah on Thursday, October 6th, 2016.
 The Landings alone had over 400 homes with structural damage due to Matthew and used geothinQ to survey their community in its most vulnerable hour once again.